Constance Bennett: Career

 During her time at RKO, Bennett briefly became the highest-paid actress in Hollywood.
 RKO controlled the careers of actresses Ann Harding and Helen Twelvetrees in a similar manner, hoping to duplicate Bennett's success.

 Bennett next showed her versatility in the likes of Our Betters (1933), writer/director Gregory La Cava's Bed of Roses (1933) with Pert Kelton, After Tonight (1933, co-starring with future husband Gilbert Roland), The Affairs of Cellini (1934), After Office Hours (1935) with Clark Gable, Topper (1937, as Marian Kerby opposite Cary Grant, a role she repeated in the 1939 sequel, Topper Takes a Trip), the madcap family comedy Merrily We Live (1938) and Two-Faced Woman (1941, supporting Greta Garbo).

 By the 1940s, Bennett was working less frequently in film but was in demand in both radio and theatre.
 She had her own program, Constance Bennett Calls on You, on ABC radio in 1945–1946.
-Shrewd investments had made her a wealthy woman, and she founded a cosmetics and clothing company.
 In 1945–1946, she hosted The Constance Bennett Show on ABC Radio.

 She had a major supporting role in The Unsuspected (1947), in which she played Jane Moynihan, the program director who helps prove that radio host Victor Grandison (Claude Rains) is guilty of murder.
-In the 1950s, As Young as You Feel (1951), found her playing opposite Marilyn Monroe.
+In the 1950s, As Young as You Feel (1951) found her playing opposite Marilyn Monroe.
 Bennett played herself in a cameo in It Should Happen to You (1954).
 In 1957–1958, she toured the United States in the title role of Auntie Mame.
 Bennett made her final screen appearance in the 1965 film Madame X (released posthumously in 1966), as the blackmailing mother-in-law.